k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 <p><strong>QUERY_WS / READ / WRITE</strong></p>
 </td>
 <td width="600pxl">
-<p>The ability to invoke a web service and to read or right data from Fabric instances and/or CommonDB</p>
+<p>The ability to invoke a web service and to read or write data from Fabric instances and/or CommonDB</p>
 </td></tr>
 <tr>
 <td width="300pxl">